Ultimate Flying Disc Injuries and Safety Tips

 It's common for players to have multiple games, playing up to an average of six games in a two-day tournament.
 This can result in five to 15 miles of running in two days.

-Sometimes players also are not ready for the intricate sequences of movements and fast reactions required of the game, which can lead to injury.
+Sometimes players also are not ready for the intricate sequences of movement and fast reactions required of ultimate flying disc, which can lead to injury.

 Preventing Flying Disc Injuries

 - Preseason and in-season strengthening and conditioning

 The anterior cruciate ligament (ACL) provides stability for an athlete to land and cut or pivot.

 When the front thigh muscles contract to help with stabilization, the ACL is stressed, increasing the risk of injury.
 Learning to use other muscles to help with stability can reduce the risk of an ACL tear by 82 percent.